Madek/madek-webapp/doc/development/ui/framework.md

 ### **Layout** *(Rails)*

 Everything is wrapped in it.
-`layouts/_base` has a very basic HTML structure and is not used directly.
+- `layouts/_base` has a very basic HTML structure and is not used directly.
-`layouts/application` and more specific ones inherit directly from it.
+- `layouts/application` and more specific ones inherit directly from it.
-No further nesting allowed, it gets too messy with the blocks.
+- Even more sub-layouts can inherit from `application` for better consistency,
+for example 'app_with_sidebar', which takes `content_for?(:page_sidebar)`, etc..

 ```haml
 -# simple non-nesting app layout:
 %head